 |Mt Sierra College||Monrovia||Bachelor Degree Program in Information Technology with a Concentration in Information Security|

-There are various online bachelor’s degree programmes available in California in addition to campus-based opportunities for receiving a bachelor’s degree in cybersecurity.
+There are various online bachelor’s degree programs available in California, in addition to campus-based opportunities for receiving a bachelor’s degree in cybersecurity.

 Many students find that online learning is a good match for them, and it is becoming more common every year.
 For some students, online learning is preferable, particularly when they need a more flexible schedule.

 Another benefit of online education is that it works well with some learning styles.
-Students can revisit material several times (most lectures and other content is provided through video modules) and receive more regular feedback, allowing them to keep track of their progress.
+Students can revisit material several times (most lectures and other content is provided through video modules) and receive more regular feedback to keep track of their progress.

-There are currently no online bachelor’s cybersecurity degrees available in California, but there are other online education options available here.
+There are currently no online bachelor’s cybersecurity degrees available in California, but other online education options are available here.

 A master’s degree is another way to train for a career in cybersecurity.
-A graduate may fulfil a variety of roles, and it is well-suited to people who have either a bachelor’s degree in a closely related field — such as mathematics or engineering — or who have industry job experience and want to advance their careers.
+A graduate may fulfill various roles, and it is well-suited to people who have either a bachelor’s degree in a closely related field — such as mathematics or engineering — or who have industry job experience and want to advance their careers.

-The more conventional campus-based or the newer online-based model are often used to categorise the different types of cybersecurity master’s degrees offered in California.
+The more conventional campus-based or, the newer online-based model is often used to categorize the different cybersecurity master’s degrees offered in California.

-Master’s degrees in cybersecurity are available in a variety of formats in California.
-Some programmes, such as those at California State Polytechnic University in Pomona, the Naval Postgraduate School, and the University of California at Davis, offer master’s degrees in computer science with a cybersecurity emphasis.
+Master’s degrees in cybersecurity are available in various formats in California.
+Some programs, such as those at California State Polytechnic University in Pomona, the Naval Postgraduate School, and the University of California at Davis, offer master’s degrees in computer science with a cybersecurity emphasis.

-Other universities, including the University of San Diego and the University of the Pacific, offer master’s degree programmes in cybersecurity.
+Other universities, including the University of San Diego and the University of the Pacific, offer master’s degree programs in cybersecurity.

-Other cybersecurity master’s programmes exist that are much more advanced than a master’s in computer science or a master’s in science in cybersecurity.
+Other cybersecurity master’s programs exist that are much more advanced than a master’s in computer science or a master’s in science in cybersecurity.

-California State University, San Bernardino, for example, offers a campus-based master of business administration with a cybersecurity emphasis and a master of public administration with a cybersecurity concentration.
+For example, California State University, San Bernardino offers a campus-based master of business administration with a cybersecurity emphasis and a master of public administration with a cybersecurity concentration.

-See the full list below for more on-campus cybersecurity master’s degree opportunities in California:
+See the complete list below for more on-campus cybersecurity master’s degree opportunities in California: